Cincinnati Bearcats: The Bearcat

 The Bearcat became the UC mascot on October 31, 1914, in a football game against the UK Wildcats.
 The key players in the birth of the Bearcat were a star UC player named Baehr, a creative cheerleader, and a talented cartoonist.
 During the second half of that hard-fought football game, UC cheerleader Norman "Pat" Lyon, building on the efforts of fullback Leonard K. "Teddy" Baehr, created the chant: "They may be Wildcats, but we have a Baehr-cat on our side."

 The crowd took up the cry: "Come on, Baehr-cat!"
 Cincinnati prevailed, 14–7, and the victory was memorialized in a cartoon published on the front page of the student newspaper, the weekly University News, on November 3.
 The cartoon, by John "Paddy" Reece, depicted a bedraggled Kentucky Wildcat being chased by a creature labeled "Cincinnati Bear Cat".

 The name stuck, but not immediately.
 Following Teddy Baehr's graduation in 1916, the name dropped out of use, at least in print, for a few years.
 On November 15, 1919, Cincinnati played at Tennessee.
 The Cincinnati Enquirer writer Jack Ryder's dispatch on the game was the first time that the major media called UC's teams "Bearcats."
 From then on, the university's teams were regularly called Bearcats.

 In 2008 the Cincinnati Zoo adopted a three-month-old binturong or "bearcat".
 The zoo had a public naming contest where they decided on the name "Lucy."
 Lucy was a prominent figure at the University of Cincinnati often to be found on Sheakley Lawn before home football games.
 On August 30, 2019, it was announced that "Lucy", the Cincinnati Zoo's binturong (Bearcat) would be retiring from her duties as Mascot.

 Varsity sports

-The University of Cincinnati sponsors teams in eight men's and 10 women's NCAA-sanctioned sports, competing in the American Athletic Conference.
+The University of Cincinnati sponsors teams in eight men's and 10 women's NCAA-sanctioned sports, all of which compete in the Big 12 Conference.
+When UC joined the Big 12, the conference did not sponsor women's lacrosse, and the Bearcats played the spring 2024 season in their former full-time home of the American Athletic Conference as a single-sport member.
+Women's lacrosse moved to the Big 12 when the conference added the sport in 2024–25.